if-x/drc-matic-childnode/README.md

 The contract will check the user's total assets value in DRC, and find out the fraction of their total they are withdrawing.

 That fraction of their DR-POD holding will then be withdrawn.
-The contract will calculate the amount of DR-POD will be burned and proceed the withdrawal of the DR-POD amount.
+The contract will calculate the amount of DR-POD that will be burned and proceed the withdrawal of the DR-POD amount.
 Details of DR-POD withdrawal are [here](#internal-function-withdraw-by-dr-pod-amount).

 ### Method 2: Withdraw a certain percentage of user's holding

-User can also enter a percentage of their holding they want to withdraw from the DR vault.
+Users can also enter a percentage of their holding they want to withdraw from the DR vault.

 The percentage of their DR-POD holding will then be withdrawn.
-The contract will calculate the amount of DR-POD will be burned and proceed the withdrawal of the DR-POD amount.
+The contract will calculate the amount of DR-POD that will be burned and proceed the withdrawal of the DR-POD amount.
 Details of DR-POD withdrawal are [here](#internal-function-withdraw-by-dr-pod-amount).

 ### Internal function: Withdraw by DR-POD amount